CaoXuanHao0/OpenAI_CarRacing_challenge/README.md

 # OpenAI_CarRacing_challenge

-Code for the OpenAI carRacing challenge, in the self-driving car course.
+Code for the OpenAI carRacing challenge, as part of the coding challenge of the [Self-Driving Car course](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/autonomous-vision/lectures/self-driving-cars/).